lafriedel/100-days-of-code/log.md

 **Thoughts:** I feel like there are some general layout/positioning things in CSS that I need to better understand.
 That's mostly what I've been having trouble with in my coding.
 I wanted to finish up this project and move on for now, though; I do think I'll go back to these first two projects and rebuild them as my knowledge grows.

 **Link to Work:** [Personal Portfolio Page](https://codepen.io/lafriedel/pen/MrXYZd)

+### R1D10: 1/17/18

+**Today's Progress**: Began the Javascript lessons on freeCodeCamp.

+**Thoughts:** Math!
+I like math.
+Javascript is definitely more challenging for me than HTML/CSS, and I'm looking forward to feeling comfortable with it.
+(Also, 10% of the way through 100 days!)